- Make/Cancel an Appointment

-The first word following the colon should be lower-cased if the words after the colon form a dependent clause (that is, if they could not stand on their own as a complete sentence).
+Here’s our suggestion: generally, the first word following the colon should be lower-cased if the words after the colon form a dependent clause (that is, if they could not stand on their own as a complete sentence).
 If the following phrase is a complete (independent) clause, you may choose to capitalize it or not.
 Whichever approach you choose, be sure to be consistent throughout your paper.

-- The commercials had one message: The geeks shall inherit the earth. (correct)
+The commercials had one message: The geeks shall inherit the earth. (correct)

-- The commercials had one message: the geeks shall inherit the earth. (correct)
+The commercials had one message: the geeks shall inherit the earth. (correct)

-- There are three things that I love more than anything else in the world: my family, my friends, and my computer. (correct)
+There are three things that I love more than anything else in the world: my family, my friends, and my computer. (correct)

 The first thing to know when talking about dashes is that they are almost never required by the laws of grammar and punctuation.
 Overusing dashes can break up the flow of your writing, making it choppy or even difficult to follow, so don’t overdo it.

 It’s also important to distinguish between dashes and hyphens.
 Hyphens are shorter lines (-); they are most often used to show connections between words that are working as a unit (for example, you might see adjectives like “well-intentioned”) or to spell certain words (like “e-mail”).

 With that background information in mind, let’s take a look at some ways to put dashes to work in your writing.